mayasaffron/Kaur-Health/README.md

 - this solved the issue

-## Multiple items added to the bag each time a product/ service was added.
+## Bug 2 - Multiple items added to the bag each time a product/ service was added.
 Solution: add if statement in the contexts.py file

 ![Multiple items added to bag](readme-materials/bug_screenshots/bug_2(a)